 On the other hand, Ace of Spades is a more performance-oriented bicycle perfect for urban riders who want speed, adrenaline, and excitement.
 It will leave a strong impression wherever you go.

-It looks like Priority has hit the nail on the head with these models.
 They are ultra-cheap and deliver pretty good value for the money.
 If you want a fixie bike, why not get a super-fast one with a maintenance-free carbon belt?

 Priority Bicycles 600